vindexTOS/e-com-nest-laravel/README.md

 **How it works**:
 - Writes to **write database** (PostgreSQL)
 - Publishes Redis event to sync to **read database**
-- Triggers event emitter for Socket.IO to push updated user list to connected clients
+- Triggers event emitter for Laravel Echo to push updated user list to connected clients

 ---